 We have worked with multiple helium suppliers over the years.
 Several of them are in Laramie, including one on the UW campus.
 Two of the larger suppliers in the area, each with many branches across Wyoming and surrounding states, are Airgas and Norco.
 We sometimes get helium from our local welding supply store.

 DELIVERY AND SAFETY

-Occasionally, we will bring the helium with us from Laramie.
-However, we often try to have the helium tanks delivered directly to the school/building where we’ll be launching, typically a day or two before the launch.
+We will typically bring the helium with us from Laramie.
+However, we sometimes try to have the helium tanks delivered directly to the school/building where we’ll be launching, usually a day or two before the launch.
 In this case, someone will need to make sure the tanks are stored in an appropriate location.
 Many schools/buildings have an area designed for this purpose, such as a custodial room.
 Closets and other storage areas can work too.
 The tanks should be stored upright and ideally secured to a wall with chains, or nudged into a corner with something heavy, so that they cannot be knocked over.
 As a very last resort, the tanks can be stored laying down as long as they are out of the way of foot traffic and will remain undisturbed until the launch.
 Children should be kept away from the tanks at all times!

 If you would like to offer to purchase or provide the helium, please let us know as soon as possible!
 Otherwise, we will take care of it.
 If we decide to have it delivered to your school/building, you need to make sure that the tanks are stored in an appropriate location and are left undisturbed until launch day.

 Anyone interested in hosting a balloon launch must submit a balloon launch request form.
 We are no longer taking requests directly via email.
 On the request form, we ask for a preferred launch date as well as an alternative launch date.
 When we receive a request, we check our schedule to see if we can accommodate the preferred date.
 If we are able to schedule a launch on one of these dates, we will also work with the teacher to select another date to serve as a backup in case of poor launch conditions on the first date.